thejsway/thejsway/manuscript/chapter05.md

 ### Limiting function complexity

 A function body must be kept simple, or otherwise split into several sub-functions.
-A a rule of thumb, 30 lines of code should be a max for non-specific cases.
+As a rule of thumb, 30 lines of code should be a max for non-specific cases.

 ### Naming functions and parameters well